The Nest

 What is a Right of First Refusal in real estate?

 The board has a limited amount of time—30 days—from when the sales agreement is signed to match the sale price of the condo unit between the seller and the buyer and use their funds to purchase it.
-Furthermore, the right of first refusal can effectively discourage a potential buyer from purchasing a unit in the building.
+Furthermore, the right of first refusal can effectively discourage a potential buyer from buying a unit in the building.

 Does the Right of First Refusal Happen Often?